Get the latest news about the current developments and immediate measures of coronavirus at UdK Berlin on our twitter channel @DerKunste.

 What regulations apply to childcare as a result of the closure of daycare centres and schools?

-The following applies to all employees in administration and service who cannot guarantee care at short notice due to the closure of day-care centres and schools, but who are needed in the university's emergency operations
+The following applies to all employees who cannot guarantee care at short notice due to the closure of day-care centres and schools, but who are needed in the university's emergency operations

 A one-off release of up to 20 days with retention of remuneration is possible on informal application if acute care for children up to twelve years of age and children with increased care requirements / disabilities cannot be guaranteed.
 The 20 days can be taken individually.
 The days of leave granted so far are to be deducted from this.
 Please send your applications informally by e-mail to your superiors and the Head of the Human Resources Department.